Forging Japanese knives

 Kaiten Toishi is the name for a large-diameter Japanese whetstone that rotates with an electric motor and passes through water.
 This machine had a huge impact on the production of Japanese knives.

 All well-known Japanese blacksmiths use Kaiten Toishi exclusively for profiling their blades.
-The task of the stone is to effectively remove the material from the knife without heating the steel and create a delicate geometry that gives them the reputation of the sharpest blades in the world.
+The task of the stone is to effectively remove material from the knife without heating the steel and create a delicate geometry that gives them the reputation of the sharpest blades in the world.

 Mastering the art of sanding takes years of practice, and the craft takes a lifetime to perfect.
-Only a few such machines can be found outside of Japan, because they are often made only to order, and higher-quality examples cost several thousand euros.
+Only a few such machines can be found outside of Japan, as they are often made only to order, and higher-quality examples cost several thousand euros.

 The invention of this machine created a turning point from the focus on blacksmithing and pushed grinding to the forefront.
 In this sense, before the invention of the electric motor, blacksmiths did much more work with a hammer in order to grind as little as possible by manual methods.
 Today, when the machine moves the stone, most of the work is focused on grinding, and this is what led to the need for such a machine.

-Our western version is a belt sander that uses "endless" sanding belts.
+Our western version is a belt sander that uses so-called "endless" sanding belts.
 However, the difference is big because regardless of the cooling system used, the western machine heats up the steel to a greater or lesser extent.